Have You Registered Before Applying for Assistance?

 Rural Aid uses local water caters to deliver a load of potable water to your house tank.
 We can work with your preferred water carter, or we can find a local licenced carter for you.

-Please note: registered farmers can request a load of domestic water once every four months.
+Please note: Due to the high level of demand for this service, at this time, farmers can request a load of domestic water every FOUR months.

 Farm Army